PaulFrankling/PaulFrankling-online-cv/README.md

 1. [Coolor](https://coolors.co)
    * I used Coolor to provide a colour scheme for the website and for UX purposes.
 1. [Hover.css](https://ianlunn.github.io/Hover/)
-   * I added Hover.css to my navbar links as well as my social media icons, submit button and cv download icon to add colour change when hovered over.
+   * I added Hover.css to my navbar links as well as my social media icons and cv download icons to add colour change when hovered over.
 1. [jQuery](https://jquery.com/)
    * jQuery was used to stop the contact form increasing its width fully on a large screen for the UX.
 1. [Balsamiq](https://balsamiq.com/wireframes/desktop/)